 Descriptions of the Dolls and Coffins

 The number of dolls appeared to represent the bodies sold to Dr. Knox (including the one that died of natural causes).
-Dating of the fabrics used for the burial clothes and the threads places their origins around the same time as the murders.
+Dating of the fabrics used for the burial cloths and the threads places their origins around the same time as the murders.
 However, whoever made the dolls and stashed them may have done so numerous times between 1800 and 1830.
 According to author Charles Fort, someone had placed the dolls and their coffins one-by-one in the cave in three levels.
 The bottom level of eight had the most decomposition in the coffins and their contents.
 The next level up, consisting of another row of eight dolls, was in slightly better shape.
 There was only one doll on the upper level.
 This one seemed the newest and lead many people to believe that more dolls would have followed in that row at some future time.

 Most people assume the varying degrees of decomposition reflect different times of placement.
 However, it is possible that some dolls may have been more exposed to weathering than others.
 Analysis of the figurines indicates that they probably started out as toys or something other than corpses.
 None of the figures had closed eyes, and they all had black feet as if they were wearing boots.
 One figure had its arms removed before it could be fit into its coffin.
 Apparently, someone then repurposed the figures into corpses after building the coffins.